 The actual alarm clock makes use of this information as well.
 You can set a range of up to 90 minutes (this feature is only in the Premium version) for the alarm to wake you, and the app will detect when you’re not in deep sleep to actually trigger the alarm.
 And because you’ll be in a light sleep when the alarm is triggered, you can use one of the app’s pleasant alarm melodies instead of a harsh, standard alarm tone.

 You can download Sleep Cycle for free, but you’ll be missing out on worldwide data comparisons, wake-up ranges, snore tracking, heart rate monitoring, and other features only found in the Premium version.
-Premium costs $29.99 a year, and if you’re serious about sleep tracking, it’s certainly worth it for the extra features and data.
+Premium starts at $29.99 per year, and if you’re serious about sleep tracking, it’s certainly worth it for the extra features and data.

 Sometimes the best option is the one you already have, and there’s no denying Apple’s Bedtime app is excellent.
 It performs sleep tracking either through your phone or Apple Watch, and you can view how long and well you slept in the Bedtime app.
 Bedtime wants to make sure you’re sleeping as well as possible, so it helps you set a bedtime and wake-up time that best fits your schedule and body.
 If you want some simple sleep tracking for no added charge, Bedtime really is the best option.